kerthanan/goalitter/README.md

 # Goalitter

 A Twitter for personal goals.
 Goalitter is a web application that was built on the concept of accountability.
 Users can make an account and post their goals for the day.
 By posting publicly, users will feel a sense of accountability to achieve such goals.
-Users can create, read, update and destroy goals seamlessly ;) Other users can also sign up and post their own goals and see goals of those they follow (useful for inspiration).
+Users can create, read, update and destroy goals seamlessly ;) Other users can also sign up and post their own goals and see public goals as well (useful for inspiration).

 ## How it was built